 She is a nationally recognized public policy leader who has been able to bring the best ideas from around the state and nation and make them work for North Florida.
 Whether it is the future of work, opportunity zones, helping the disabled enter the workforce or saving the forestry industry, she never stops thinking about what is next and what can make our community in North Florida stronger for every family.

 Since her election to the Florida Senate, Loranne has gone to work on expanding access to broadband and child care.
-She also worked across the aisle to secure more than $40 million in Florida’s budget to benefit the 11 counties of Senate District 3.
+She also worked across the aisle to secure more than $1 billion in Florida’s budget to benefit the 13 counties of Senate District 3.